 III.
-THE DISTRICT COURT IMPROPERLY DISREGARDED THE QUARTERLY BREACHES THAT PLAINTIFF PLED AND THUS, MISCALCULATED THE LIMITATION PERIODS
+THE DISTRICT COURT IMPROPERLY DISREGARDED THE QUARTERLY BREACHES THAT PLAINTIFF PLED AND THUS, MISCALCULATED THE LIMITATION PERIODS was the only breach that caused Plaintiff's damages.

-The District Court erroneously concluded that Plaintiff's claims, as pled in the Complaint, are time barred.
-The court calculated the limitation periods based on the date of the Third Amendment because, according to the court, the Third Amendment was the only breach that caused Plaintiff's damages.
 However, that is incorrect because Plaintiff asserted in the Complaint ongoing breaches of the Quarterly Duty and implied covenant as well as a breach in agreeing to the Third Amendment.
 Infra III.A.
-In briefing the MTD, Plaintiff abandoned the latter theory of liability, which the court acknowledged.
+In briefing the Motion to Dismiss, Plaintiff abandoned the latter theory of liability, which the court acknowledged.
 See Pl.'s Proposed Surreply Br. in Opp'n to Defs.'
 Mot. to Dismiss ("Surreply Br.")
-3, ECF No. 26 (citing MTD Opp'n 13, 24) ("[T]he Fourth

-Amendment mooted the anticipatory breach caused by the Third Amendment.
-Plaintiff further alleges that an actual breach has [] and continues to occur[] after . . . each fiscal quarter as of the first quarter [] of 2013."); MTD Mem.
-5 n.4.
+3, ECF No. 26 (citing Mot.
+Dismiss Opp'n 13, 24) ("[T]he Fourth Amendment mooted the anticipatory breach caused by the Third Amendment.
+Plaintiff further alleges that an actual breach has [] and continues to occur[] after . . . each fiscal quarter as of the first quarter [] of 2013.")
+(A.\\\); Mot.
+Dismiss Mem.
+Op.
+5 n.4 (A.\\\).